 Where the design community meets.

-UK Interaction Designer Joined over 2 years ago
+UK Interaction Designer Joined almost 3 years ago

 Steve hasn't posted any stories yet.

 Hmmm.
 If you were a 3D design studio with a reputation for being edgy, I could maybe be persuaded to get it.
 But as a site for a web agency that wants to attract clients?
 No, I don't get it.

 What am I supposed to do?
 Click the red dot.
 Nothing happens.
 Click under the red dot - a new page!
 Nothing there.
 Hmmm.
 Scroll… ah-hah!
 Content!
 A contact form.
 Oh.
 Leave the site.

 And your work page (when I found it) doesn't explain the projects, or tell me about how you work -which most of our clients want to know - it just takes me to the sites you built.
 I didn't realise that with the first one until I tried to go back.